sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

 </ul>

 ## Reflex agents
-This is the simplest kind of agent.
+This is the simplest kind of agents.
 They choose their next action only based on their current percept.
 In other words, they do not consider the future consequences of their actions and only consider <b>how the world IS.</b>
-As an example look at this Pacman agent below, at each turn the agent look at its surrounding and chooses the direction that has a point in it and stops when there are no points around it.
+As an example look at this Pacman agent below, at each turn the agent looks at its surrounding and chooses the direction that has a point in it and stops when there are no points around it.

 <img src="./images/reflex_agent.gif" width="500" style="margin-left: auto;margin-right: auto;"/>

 ## Goal-based agents
 This kind of agent has a specific goal and it tries to reach that goal efficiently.
 They have a model of how the world evolves in response to actions, and they make decisions based on (hypothesized) consequences of actions to reach their goal state.
 Search and Planning are two subfields that are closely tied with these kinds of agents.
 In other words, these kinds of agents act on <b>how the world WOULD BE.</b>
-as an example look at this Pacman agent below. the goal is to collect every point.
+as an example look at this Pacman agent below.
+The goal is to collect every point.

 <img src="./images/goal_based_agent.gif" width="500" style="margin-left: auto;margin-right: auto;"/>

 ## Utility-based agents
 This kind of agent like goal-based agents has a goal.
-But they also have a Utility function they seek to reach their goal in a way that maximizes the utility function.
+But they also have a utility function.
+They seek to reach their goal in a way that maximizes the utility function.
 For example, think about an automated car agent.
 They are many ways for this agent to get from point A to point B. But some of them are quicker, safer, cheaper.
 The utility function allows the agent to compare different states with each other and ask the question how happy am I in this state.
-In other words, this kind of agent act on <b>how the world will LIKELY be.</b>
+In other words, this kind of agent acts on <b>how the world will LIKELY be.</b>

 ## Learning agents
-This kind of agent usually has 4 parts. the most important two are "the learning element", which is responsible for making improvements, and the "performance element", which is responsible for selecting external actions.
+This kind of agent usually has 4 parts.
+The most important two are "the learning element", which is responsible for making improvements, and the "performance element", which is responsible for selecting external actions.
 The learning element uses feedback from a "critic" on how the agent is doing and determines how the performance element, or "actor", should be modified to do better in the future.
 The last part of these agents is the "problem generator" which is responsible for suggesting actions that will lead to new unexplored states.
-These agents try to do their best by both exploring the environment and using the gathered information to decide rationally. one of the advantages of Learning agents is that they can be deployed in an environment that they don't have a lot of prior knowledge on. they will gain this knowledge over time by exploring that environment.
+These agents try to do their best by both exploring the environment and using the gathered information to decide rationally.
+One of the advantages of Learning agents is that they can be deployed in an environment that they don't have a lot of prior knowledge on.
+They will gain this knowledge over time by exploring that environment.

 # Conclusion
-We discussed the concept of an intelligent agent and the difference between a rational agent and a perfect agent. then we talked about specifying the task environment for an agent and how can we categorize some main concepts of an environment.
+We discussed the concept of an intelligent agent and the difference between a rational agent and a perfect agent. then we talked about specifying the task environment for an agent and how we can categorize some main concepts of an environment.
 We also talked about some agent architectures that are commonly used.

 # References